pierreyoda/newstackwhodis/src/routes/blog/hncli-2-architecture/+page.svelte.md

         components_registry: &mut ScreenComponentsRegistry,
         state: &AppState,
     ) {
-        // main layout chunks (think of it as a kind of a column-first flexbox in CSS3) let main_layout_chunks = Layout::default()
+        // main layout chunks (think of it as a kind of column-first flexbox in CSS3) let main_layout_chunks = Layout::default()
             .direction(Direction::Vertical)
             .margin(2)